WEC Energy Group, Inc. research snapshot

 WEC AI Trading Strategy Framework

 The WEC AI trading strategy below is a rules-based research framework, not personal advice.
-It combines chart levels with 2026 EPS guidance, Treasury yields, rate-case outcomes, debt costs, common equity issuance, dividend coverage, data-center load updates, fuel recovery, and capital-project execution.
+It combines chart levels with 2026 EPS guidance of $5.51 to $5.61, Q3 guidance of $0.92 to $0.98, Treasury yields, rate case outcomes, debt costs, common equity issuance, data center load updates, Oracle credit support, and capital-project execution.

 Trend-following setup

-Watch for WEC to hold above $113 to $114 and then close above $119.91 on volume above recent averages.
-Confirmation is stronger if Treasury yields are stable, Q2 results keep 2026 guidance intact, and no adverse regulatory update appears.
+The current trend is corrective, so a fresh long setup requires WEC to reclaim the 200-day moving average near $112.50 to $114 on volume above recent averages.
+Confirmation is stronger if Treasury yields are stable, Q3 results keep 2026 guidance intact, and no adverse regulatory or Oracle credit update appears.

-A failed breakout followed by a close below $113 should reduce trend confidence, especially if rates rise or funding updates imply more dilution.
+A failed reclaim followed by a close below $108 should reduce trend confidence, especially if rates rise or funding updates imply more dilution.

 Mean-reversion setup

-If WEC pulls back toward $111 to $114 without a guidance cut or regulatory shock, compare dividend yield, 2026 EPS guidance, rate-base growth, debt funding, and peer utility multiples before assuming the pullback is attractive.
+If WEC pulls back toward $108 to $109 without a guidance cut or regulatory shock, compare dividend yield near 3.5%, 2026 EPS guidance, rate-base growth, debt funding, Oracle credit support, and peer utility multiples before assuming the pullback is attractive.

 Utility fundamentals monitor

-Track 2026 EPS guidance of $5.51 to $5.61, the regulated capital plan, common equity issuance, Illinois settlement decisions, data-center load commitments, rate-case outcomes, cash and debt, dividend coverage, and American Transmission Company contributions.
+Track 2026 EPS guidance of $5.51 to $5.61, Q3 guidance of $0.92 to $0.98, the $37.5 billion regulated capital plan, about $1.1 billion of common equity issuance, Microsoft and Vantage data center load commitments, Oracle credit support and the Port Washington project, Wisconsin and Illinois rate case outcomes, cash and debt, dividend coverage, and American Transmission Company contributions.

 Reduce confidence if earnings growth depends mainly on leverage, equity issuance, or multiple expansion rather than authorized utility returns and real load growth.